annie1k/Drink-App/README.md

 **Phase 4: Task 2**:

 Include a type hierarchy in your code other than the one that uses the Saveable interface introduced in Phase 2.
-You must have more than one subclass and your subclasses must have distinct functionality.
+You must have more than one subclasses and your subclasses must have distinct functionality.
 They must therefore override at least one method inherited from a super type and override it in different ways in each of the subclasses.

 -more specifically: My AwardsBagPage, AddDrinkingPage, and History Page are